peaBerberian/paul-envs.sh/README.md

 1. Copy `.env.example` to `.env` and configure it
 2. Populate the `configs/` directory with your dotfiles (merged with `$HOME`)
 3. Build the container: `docker compose build`
-4. First initialize the persistent "volumes" (needed after a build):
+4. First initialize all persistent "volumes" (needed after a build):
-   `docker compose --profile init run --rm reset-volumes`
+   `docker compose --profile reset up reset-cache reset-local`
-5. Run the container each time you want to work on the project:
+5. Then run the container each time you want to work on the project:
    `docker compose run --rm devenv`

 ## What's this